 {\bf Convex Gaussian Min-max Theorem.} The main ingredient of the proof of our main results is the Convex Gaussian Min-max Theorem (CGMT).
-This framework has been initiated by Stojnic \cite{stojnic} before being formally developed in \cite{mesti} and \cite{lasso}.
-It has been applied to sharply characterize the behavior of convex-optimization based estimators with application to high-dimensional regression problems as well as binary classification problems.
+This framework has been initiated by Stojnic \cite{stojnic} before being formally developed in \cite{cgmt} and \cite{mesti}.
+It has been applied to characterize the asymptotic behavior of convex-optimization-based estimators with application to high-dimensional regression problems as well as binary classification problems.
 In this line, the work in \cite{mesti} applied the CGMT to quantify the performances of several estimators including the Least Absolute Shrinkage and Selection Operator (LASSO).
 As far as wireless communications are concerned, the CGMT has been applied to characterize the performance of non-explicit decoders.
-In this context, under the assumption of real Gaussian channels, the CGMT was used to derive closed-form approximations of the bit error probability of convex-optimization based decoders termed as box relaxation decoders under Binary Phase Shift Keying (BPSK) signaling~\cite{linearC,linearJ} as well as M-PAM signaling and RLS regularization~\cite{nonlinear}.
+In this context, under the assumption of real Gaussian channels, the CGMT was used to derive closed-form approximations of the bit error probability of convex-optimization-based decoders termed box relaxation decoders under Binary Phase Shift Keying (BPSK) signaling~\cite{linearC,linearJ} as well as M-ary Pulse Amplitude Modulation (M-PAM) signaling~\cite{nonlinear}.
 All these works have focused on the design of non-linear algorithms from the decoder perspective.
 The application of the CGMT for the design of non-linear precoders has not, to the best of our knowledge, been studied, which motivates our work.